 D15.
 How do I go about arranging for accommodation if I am arriving earlier/ leaving later than my programme period?

-Students arriving earlier than the check-in date and/ or arrive after the Hall of Residence's Office hours will need to look for an alternative accommodation.
+Students arriving earlier than the check-in date and/ or arrive after the Hall of Residence's Office hours will need to look for an alternative accommodation at own expense.
 You may make reservation at any preferred accommodation off the campus.

 E. Insurance